 Like the game, the series takes place in a post-apocalyptic setting.
 The Last of Us takes place 20 years after modern civilization has been destroyed.
 Joel, a hardened survivor, is hired to smuggle Ellie, a 14-year-old girl, out of an oppressive quarantine zone.
 What starts as a small job soon becomes a brutal and heart-breaking journey as they both must traverse the U.S. and depend on each other for survival.

 In addition to Pedro Pascal starring as Joel and Bella Ramsey as Ellie, the series boasts an impressive cast.
 Lending their talents to bring the HBO series to life are Gabriel Luna, Anna Torv, Nico Parker, Murray Bartlett as Frank, Nick Offerman, Melanie Lynskey and Storm Reid.

-The first season of The Last Of Us will run for nine episodes on HBO.
-And with episode 1 officially in the bag starting today, the interest behind the series continues to grow.
+With the first season of The Last Of Us officially wrapped up, interest in the series is at an all-time high.
 Going behind the scenes to uncover more about the series, Pedro Pascal and Bella Ramsey reveal more about the HBO series, the characters they play and avoiding The Last Of Us game during production.